bcnskaa/bioinfo_codes/README.md

-python_codes
+Programming
 ============

-Python codes for simple bioinformatics tasks
+The scripts or codes in this folder are for demo only.